This page was last reviewed on March 8, 2019.

 The Committee may also make recommendation to Village staff on Village facilities, service provision, and other matters upon request.
 View the Committee’s complete terms of reference.

-Meetings are held at 6:30 pm in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.
+Meetings are typically held on the third Monday of the month at 6:30 pm in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.

 Laurel Rankin, chair